-The A Level comprises 3 Units taught over two years.
+The A Level comprises of 3 units taught over two years.
 You will study three areas of law as well as key aspects of the legal system.
-The three areas of law are: Criminal Law, Tort Law and either Contract Law or Human Rights Law.
+The areas are: Criminal Law, Tort Law and either Contract Law or Human Rights Law.
 In addition, you will study the English legal system - the legal system of England and Wales.